-Street Outreach was established in 1996, the result of a taskforce formed by community leaders to find solutions to the issues of transiency in downtown Vancouver.
+Street Outreach was established in 1996, the result of a taskforce formed by community leaders to find solutions to the issues of homelessness in downtown Vancouver.
 The program provides street outreach services to more than 800 hard-to-reach and hard-to-serve homeless individuals each year.
-At the Day Center, services such as access to showers, laundry facilities, clothing, mail and transportation are made available on a walk-in basis.
-In addition, case managers meet with clients on a one-to-one basis to assist them in accessing existing social services, stable housing situations or to assist with whatever needs they may have.
-Work is focused on the area of addressing issues pertaining to mental illness and alcohol and chemical dependencies, housing and employment.
+Over the years Share has worked to change this program to be less light touch providing basic needs and more focused on connecting people to housing.
+This has resulted in serving less people but more intense services.
+Share stopped providing services at the Day Center at the end of January 2020.

 Share also has received funding for Individual Development Accounts (IDAs) for eligible people in the community.
 The IDAs are savings accounts for a future asset such as a down payment on a home, to start a business, or to pursue higher education.
 Share also records a liability for amounts held on behalf of participants in this program.
+There were 77 savers in 2020, of which, 32 individuals used their accounts to purchase an asset.
 There were 76 savers in 2019, of which, 26 individuals used their accounts to purchase an asset.
-There were 50 savers in 2018, of which, 19 individuals used their accounts to purchase an asset.